-- Article title.

-- Author name.

-- Author addresses the submitted material should include details of the full institutional postal and
+- · Article title. - Author name. - Author addresses the submitted material should include details of the full postal and e-mail addresses of the contributor for correspondence purposes. - Author biography authors should include a short biography of around 150 words, specifying the institution with which they are affiliated.

-- e-mail addresses of the contributor for correspondence purposes.
-Personal addresses are not published, only an email. - Author biography authors should include a short biography in the third person of around 150 words, specifying the institution with which they are affiliated. - Abstract of 150-200 words; this will go on to the Intellect website. - Author ORCID identifier.
-This must be supplied in the following format: https://orcid.org/0000-0002-1825-0097.
-If you do not yet have an ORCID identifier, please register here: https://orcid.org/register. - Contributor publishing agreement giving us your permission to publish your article should it be accepted by our peer review panel.
-An electronic template is available from the Intellect website. - Keywords six to eight words, or two-word phrases.
+- Copyright consent form giving us your permission to publish your article should it be accepted by our peer review panel.
+An electronic template is available from the journal office, address above. - Abstract of 250 words; this will go on to the Intellect website - Keywords six words, or two-word phrases.
 There is a serious reduction in an article's ability to be searched for if the keywords are missing. - References Intellect requires the use of Harvard references embedded in the main text in the following format (Harper 1999: 27). - Bibliography titled 'References'.